hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

 --------------

 * **Nodes**: The actual compute resources in Slurm.
-* **Partition**: A job queue with limits and access controls, basically the equivalent of a queue in Torque.
+* **Partition**: Groups of nodes with limits and access controls, basically the equivalent of a queue in Torque.
 * **Job**: A resource allocation request.
 * **Job step**: A set of (possibly parallel) tasks within a job.
 A job can consist of